Deanne Cornette, MHA, GPC

 Gettysburg, Pennsylvania

-Deanne Cornette, MHA, GPC, brings over 20 years of experience in the behavioral health field.
+Deanne Cornette, MHA, GPC, brings over 25 years of experience in the behavioral health and health care field.
 Ms. Cornette currently serves as a Senior Associate for OPEN MINDS and brings to the OPEN MINDS team noted expertise in strategic planning, grant writing and revenue development.

 Previously, Ms. Cornette was the Vice President of Strategic Development for Tampa Family Health Centers, a Federally Qualified Healthcare Center.
-In this role, she managed operations for the federally qualified health center.
-Her responsibilities included grants, contracts, front desk operations, training, quality assurance special assignments (risk assessments and responses to complaints), credentialing, and billing functions.
-In a very short time period, she successfully procured funding to integrate behavioral health services, brought a system of processes to track health indicators and improve value-based care payment and service and became proficient in utilizing HRSA’s reporting portals
+In this role, she managed grants, contracts, front desk operations, training, quality assurance special assignments (risk assessments and customer service), credentialing and billing functions.
+In a very short time period, she successfully procured funding to integrate behavioral health services, brought a system of processes to track health indicators and improve value-based care payment and service and became proficient in utilizing HRSA’s reporting portals.

-Some of her most successful negotiations created best practice services for veteran’s programs, women’s services, as well those involved with the criminal justice system.
-Her portfolio includes a wide array of awards from a multitude of agencies including, but not limited to: SAMHSA, HUD, Centers for Medicaid, and the Department of Transportation and collaborations with private, non-profit and government entities.
-Most recently, she worked with Gracepoint to develop Hillsborough’s Centralized Receiving Facility, one of the first funded in the State of Florida.
-From a system of care for jail diversion to evidence based practices for individuals who are homeless with behavioral health needs, her awards have netted over $80 million dollars to our community.
+Some of her most successful negotiations created best practice programming for veterans, women and those involved with the criminal justice system.
+Her portfolio includes a wide array of awards from a multitude of agencies including, but not limited to: HRSA, SAMHSA, HUD, Centers for Medicaid, and the Department of Transportation and collaborations with private, non-profit and government entities.
+Recently, she worked with Gracepoint to develop Hillsborough’s Centralized Receiving Facility, one of the first funded in the State of Florida.
+From a system of care for jail diversion to evidence-based practices for individuals who are homeless with behavioral health needs, her awards have netted over $125 million dollars to communities across the nation.
+With an advanced understanding of federal regulations and monitoring, Ms. Cornette is also an approved HRSA grant reviewer.

-In addition, Ms. Cornette served as the Vice President for the National Contract Management Association Suncoast Chapter, Vice President of ACTS Affordable Housing Board of Directors, Vice President of ACTS Foundation Board of Directors, and was a member of Hillsborough County Health Care Advisory Board.
+In addition, Ms. Cornette served as the Vice President for the National Contract Management Association Suncoast Chapter, Vice President of ACTS Affordable Housing Board of Directors, Vice President of ACTS Foundation Board of Directors, and was a member of the Hillsborough County Health Care Advisory Board.
 She is the recipient of University of South Florida’s 2018 Florida Outstanding Women of the Year in Public Health.
 Her Centralized Receiving Facility collaborative won a 2018 WEDU PBS Be Brilliant / Innovation Award.
 Her concept of Housing, Engagement and Retention Tenancy (HEART) program won the 2018 Heart for Homeless award through the Housing and Education Alliance.
+In 2021, Ms. Cornette received the highly acclaimed Tampa Bay Lightning Community Hero Award which recognizes grassroots Heroes whose noble efforts have made a positive impact on others.

 Ms. Cornette received her Bachelor of Arts in Psychology and her Masters Degree in Health Administration from the University of South Florida.